 For over two decades, Taylor’s Tea Room has been serving English-style food on pretty flowery china in historic downtown Dundas.
 Their menu is unique in Hamilton for offering Yorkshire Benedict – poached farm eggs on a house made fluffy Yorkshire pudding.
 I suggest their potato rosti and scotch eggs on their brunch menu!
 If you’re looking for traditional English breakfast, they have ‘Full English’ with pork & beans.
 They also do an excellent Afternoon Tea!

 Nique is now open for brunch on Sundays!
 This popular and colourful downtown eatery is the place for Tator Tot lovers – they come smashed on top of Breakfast Sandwiches or on the side of your Steak & Eggs.
 A crowd favorite is their Chicken and Waffles but check out their Squaffle (squash waffle) or new items like their middle-eastern inspired Shakshuka dish (eggs poached in tomato sauce).
 If you can’t choose, my personal go-to is the “Hungry Human Hangover”.
-Built for sharing, this brunch dish for has it all: – fried chicken, hanger steak, sausage, bacon and more!
+Built for sharing, this brunch dish for has it all: – fried chicken, hanger steak, sausage and bacon.